Postpartum Depression in Men

 Can Men Get Postpartum Depression Too?

-Unfortunately, there is little awareness surrounding postpartum depression in men because it is not as common as PPD in women, and the condition often goes undiagnosed and untreated.
-Thankfully, the medical community is becoming more aware of PPD developing in men.
+Unfortunately, there is little awareness of postpartum depression in men because it is not as common as PPD in women.
+The condition often goes undiagnosed and untreated.

 Approximately 25% of new fathers will suffer from symptoms of postpartum depression; however, only about 10% of cases get recorded.
 The condition in men is known as paternal postpartum depression (PPPD) or paternal postnatal depression (PPND).